Fluffy Shima Enaga Bird (Japanese Snow Fairy Bird)

 Shima Enaga has become a beloved symbol of Hokkaido.
 Their round, white faces and fluffy appearance are seen as the purity and beauty of Hokkaido’s snowy landscapes.

-These birds represent resilience and adaptability, thriving in the harsh northern climate.
+These Hokkaido birds represent resilience and adaptability, thriving in the harsh northern climate.
 They’re often featured in local art, merchandise, and tourism materials as a charming mascot for the region.

 Cultural Impact